Overcoming Challenges Pakistani Students Face when Studying in Canada

 3. **Cultural Adjustment**: Adapting to a new cultural environment, language differences (English or French), and societal norms can be a significant adjustment for Pakistani students.
 This cultural shift may affect their academic and social experiences.
 The plus side is that many universities have culturally-sensitive mental health care support resources that Pakistani students can access.

 4. **Academic Preparation**: Meeting the academic standards required by Canadian universities can be demanding.
 Pakistani students may need to demonstrate proficiency in English (via tests like IELTS or TOEFL) and meet specific academic prerequisites for their chosen programs.
-Again, it is best to consult with an in-country representative for Canadian universities and colleges as these reps will know what the admission requirements are and if you don’t meet the requirements, they are able to tell you how you can meet the requirement.
-They will even know if there are alternative routes our institutions you can take.
-For example, if you are missing a required Math subject, you might be able to join a foundation program like the one at the University of Alberta or MacEwan University, or study at a university like UNBC or Thompson Rivers where you can make up high school Math in your first year.
+Again, it is best to consult with an in-country representative for Canadian universities and colleges as these reps will know what the admission requirements are, and if you don’t meet the requirements, they are able to tell you how you can meet the requirement.
+They will even know if there are alternative routes or institutions you can study.
+Even if you don’t meet the admission requirement at one Canadian university, you might be able to study at another one.

 5. **Homesickness and Support System**: Being far from home can lead to feelings of homesickness and loneliness.
 Establishing a support network, both on-campus and off-campus, becomes crucial for their well-being and adjustment.
 One of the ways to overcome this is to live on campus for your first year build a supportive network of friends around you.
 Also, phoning home can also help you combat homesickness.